ceres-solver/ceres-solver/docs/source/nnls_tutorial.rst

 .. code-block:: c++

   CostFunction* cost_function =
-    new NumericDiffCostFunction<NumericDiffCostFunctor, ceres::CENTRAL, 1, 1, 1>(
+    new NumericDiffCostFunction<NumericDiffCostFunctor, ceres::CENTRAL, 1, 1>(
-        new NumericDiffCostFunctor)
+        new NumericDiffCostFunctor);
   problem.AddResidualBlock(cost_function, NULL, &x);

 Notice the parallel from when we were using automatic differentiation